ryan4yin/nixos-and-flakes-book/docs/the-nix-language/index.md

 The Nix language is a straightforward functional language.
 If you have some programming experience, it should take you less than 2 hours to grasp its basics.

-The community already has a lot of good Nix language tutorials, so I won't remake the wheel.
+The community already has a lot of good Nix language tutorials, so I won't reinvent the wheel.
 To get started, I recommend reading the following resources for a quick introduction to the Nix language: